Gman-Superfly/Complexity_from_Constraints/README.md

 # Complexity from Constraints

+**📖 MUST READ**: [Complexity_from_Constraints.md](Complexity_from_Constraints.md) — Philosophy, motivation, and the five equations that unify all of my repos.

+## Code in this repo
-Small, composable modules coordinated by a global free-energy objective, with sparse non-local couplings that provide “future-like” corrections.
+Small, composable modules coordinated by a global free-energy objective, with sparse non-local couplings that provide "future-like" corrections.
 Each module exposes an order parameter (η) and a local energy F(η; c).
 Composition = Σ F_local + Σ F_couple.
 The system seeks low-energy, coherent behavior without hard-coding global rules.

 We keep the design humble and exact.
 This is an MVP intended for learning and iteration.